rust-lang/rfcs/text/0000-convert-id.md

 pub const fn identity<T>(x: T) -> T { x }
 ```

-This function is also re-exported to `std::convert::identity` as well as
+This function is also re-exported to `std::convert::identity`.
-the prelude of both libcore and libstd.

 It is important to note that the input `x` passed to the function is
 moved since Rust uses move semantics by default.